Frost and Sullivan aptly describes the Test and Measurement (T&M) industry as follows:

 - The core OS is free.
 It’s Apache Licensed.
 Yes, we know Linux is free too (and Android is based on Linux).

-- Depending on the functionality you need, there are a wide variety of SoCs that are available that range from $3 to $10.
+- Depending on the functionality you need, a wide variety of SoCs are available that range from $3 to $10.

 - Freescale, TI, MediaTek, AMLogic, MediaTek, StarCore are some example SoC with good Android support (with the latter three at the lower end of the price range)